iGoLDeNZz/Movie/README.md

 The project follows the Model View Controller (MVC) design for separating the code and for nicer and readable code.
 The classes are separated as follows
 ### Models
-   * MovieCell:

-     A model used to populate the cells in table view in HomeVC and FavoriteVC
+   * `MovieCell`: A model used to populate the cells in table view in HomeVC and FavoriteVC
-   * CastCell:

-     A model used to populate the cells in a collection view for all the cast in a certain movie in MovieDetails
+   * `CastCell`: A model used to populate the cells in a collection view for all the cast in a certain movie in MovieDetails
-   * SimilarMovieCell:

-     A model used to populate the cells in a collection view for all the similar movies to a certain movie in MovieDetails
+   * `SimilarMovieCell`: A model used to populate the cells in a collection view for all the similar movies to a certain movie in MovieDetails

 ### View

    * UILabel